18 Natural Aromatase Inhibitors

 The number one topic in breast cancer communities, and the thing I get asked about most often, is definitely about natural aromatase inhibitors.
 People are suffering from the effects of hormone inhibiting drugs – the list of side effects these drugs are capable of producing is seemingly endless.
 As a breast cancer coach, I hear all about them and have a great deal of sympathy for those taking these drugs.

 It’s a subject near and dear to our hearts and we can spend plenty of time trying to dig up research on new natural alternatives – I know I do because I chose not to take Tamoxifen, much to my oncologist’s annoyance.
 I just wasn’t willing to risk the side effects, such as cardiotoxicity and blood clots, etc.

 Update: I recently wrote an article sharing why I chose not to take Tamoxifen, in case you’re interested: Why I Chose Against Hormone Blocking Drugs

 It worries me that the side effects of these drugs can be so debilitating and disruptive to quality of life.
 More than that, I know quite a few who were on AIs for the requisite period of time (usually 5 years) and suffered recurrences anyway.
 That indicates to me these drugs aren’t working as well as they are meant to.

 A Good Article

-While doing some research today, I came across a lengthy article, “Natural Products as Aromatase Inhibitors” at the NIH website.
-Click here to view that article, but be warned, it will do your head in, unless you are a doctor, researcher or medical professional!
+While doing some research recently, I came across a lengthy article, on the NIH website, “Natural Products as Aromatase Inhibitors” .
+Be warned, that article will do your head in, unless you are a doctor, researcher or medical professional!

 I will attempt to boil it all down into layman’s language for you – you can read for yourself all of the reasons why AIs are prescribed, how they work in breast cancer, and how scientists are actively researching many natural products to discover which ones can be utilized to help breast cancer patients.
 I know what you are really after — the list of natural things that exhibit AI activity.